 Activated Alumina, often used as desiccants, in solid forms of aluminium oxide, also known as AI2O3, in porous spheres, the same minerals that made up our precious ruby and sapphires.
-It is a highly adsorbent material used in heavy industrial applications for various reasons such as adsorbing catalysts, removing fluoride and other chemicals.
+It is a highly adsorbent material used in heavy industrial applications for various reasons, such as adsorbing catalysts and removing fluoride and other chemicals.
 With a high surface area of over 200m2g, the Activated Alumina can adsorb many different substances such as gases and liquids without changing its form and structure, making it the ideal adsorbent for desiccants.
 It is also commonly used to purify drinking water by filtering fluoride, arsenic, and selenium.
-This robust nature of the adsorbent makes it perfect for application in high pressure.
+This robust nature of the adsorbent makes it perfect for application under high pressure.

-The difference between Activated Alumina and Molecular Sieves is that Molecular Sieves feature pores whose size can be adjusted through the exchanging of ions which allows them to separate molecules or substances based on size Alumina is not capable of.
-On the other hand, Activated Alumina demonstrates a higher water adsorption capability than Molecular Sieves, meaning that it can absorb a lot more water than molecular sieves.
-Hence, making it used in the drying of various gases, liquids, and streams.
+The difference between Activated Alumina and Molecular Sieves is that Molecular Sieves feature pores whose size can be adjusted by exchanging ions, which allows them to separate molecules or substances.
+On the other hand, Activated Alumina demonstrates a higher water adsorption capability than Molecular Sieves, meaning it can absorb much more water than molecular sieves.
+Hence, it is used to dry various gases, liquids, and streams.

-Here in Stream Peak, our Activated Alumina comes in two sizes, 2-5mm dia and 5-8mm dia, to suit your needs.
-With its various properties, such as high water adsorption capacity, mechanical strength, and very low attrition loss, it is designed to give a dew point of at least -40°C and, in some cases, a dew point of -70°C or better when under high pressure.
+Here in Stream Peak, our Activated Alumina comes in two standard sizes, 2-5mm dia and 5-8mm dia, to suit different requirements.
+With its various properties, such as high water adsorption capacity, mechanical strength, and shallow attrition loss, it is designed to give a dew point of at least -40°C and, in some cases, a dew point of -70°C or better when under high pressure.
+Contact us for bulk quantities, custom sizes, or special printing requirements.

 Activated Alumina can also be used to adsorb catalysts in polyethene production and hydrogen peroxide production.
-This desiccant also acts as a selective adsorbent to remove chemicals such as arsenic, fluoride, and sulfur from gas streams (Claus Catalyst process).
+This desiccant also acts as a selective adsorbent to remove arsenic, fluoride, and sulfur from gas streams (Claus Catalyst process).